KishoreVB70/escrowNFT-Decade/README.md

 If you want to read more about brownie-config.yaml file, you can read more about it [here](https://eth-brownie.readthedocs.io/en/stable/config.html).

-We will also add the mainnet and testnet of the Celo network to our brownie project.
+We will also add the mainnet and alfajores testnet networks of the Celo blockchain to our brownie project.
 Run the following command to add Celo network to our brownie project.

 ```bash
 brownie networks add Celo celo-mainnet host=https://forno.celo.org chainid=42220 explorer=https://explorer.celo.org